Georgia • 2026 Tax Year • Updated March 1, 2026

 Referral Services (10%) $10,000 $1,000 $0

-With the 90% state credit (up from 75%), Georgia is now arguably the most lucrative state for employer child care.
+With the 75% state credit plus the new HB 136 flat-rate subsidy credit, Georgia remains one of the most lucrative states for employer child care.
 The key advantages:

 • Pass-Through Eligible: S-Corps, LLCs, and partnerships can use the credit on personal returns